Skip to content

 Samples and pre-processes⚓︎

-Clicking on a patient, a run or a set give acccess to the "samples" page.
+Clicking on a patient, a run or a set give access to the "samples" page.
 Each sample is a .fasta, .fastq, .gz or .clntab file that will be processed by one or several pipelines with one or several process configurations that set software options.

 Depending on your granted access, you can add a new sample to the list (+ add samples), download sample files when they are available () or delete sequence files ().
 Note that sample files may be deleted (in particular to save server disk space), which is not the case for the results (unless the user wants so).